cs4560-utah-sp24/test/tests/chapter2-exercise-emoji-tests.md

 -----

 You'll want to test your browser by running it on some example pages before you run these tests.
+The smiley face emoji is spelled `\N{GRINNING FACE}` in Python.

 This exercise has a few difficult pieces: